farzana-mohsin/holity-client/README.md

 - Firebase config keys have been transferred to .env.local file.
 - MongoDB username and password have been transferred to .env file with encrypted code.
 - JWT is used to protect the backend data of private routes.
 Middlewares were used to verify the token and email addresses. `clearCookie` is used to remove the token once the user logs out.

+## Steps to clone a project

+- On GitHub.com, navigate to the main page of the repository
+- Above the list of files, click  Code
+- Copy the URL for the repository.
+To clone a repository using GitHub CLI, click GitHub CLI, then click the double boxes
+- Open Terminal
+- Change the current working directory to the location where you want the cloned directory
+- Type git clone, and then paste the URL you copied earlier
+- Press Enter to create your local clone